-Alternatively, you can purchase access online when you login to the WebAssign course (www.webassign.net, class key: bmcc.cuny 5962 3460), but this will cost you \$75.
+Alternatively, you can purchase access online when you login to the WebAssign course (www.webassign.net, class key: bmcc.cuny 5962 3460), but this will cost you more (last I checked it was \$75).
 However, it will give you immediate access if you didn't purchase the access card in time.